gldog/anonymize_jira_users/README.md

 ## Command "inactive-users"

 If you like to anonymize users in bulk you first need a list of users.
-Without the Anonymizer, you retrieved this list somehow.
+Without the Anonymizer, you retrieve this list somehow.
 The command `inactive-users` could ease this.
 It retrieves a list of inactive, not yet anonymized users.

 You can give groups with users to be excluded by parameter `--exclude-groups`.